What Is the Content Marketing Funnel?

 Beyond the Marketing Funnel

-To ensure your content is used to its maximum potential you need to align your content strategy and editorial calendar with the content marketing funnel.
+To ensure your content is used to its maximum potential, you must deploy a well-constructed content marketing approach and align your content strategy and editorial calendar with your content marketing funnel.
 This gives you a clearer idea of your strategy, increases your content's efficacy, improves ROI, and aligns your content with the overall marketing strategy.

 As a marketer, your goal is to move people down the funnel, keeping them interested until they’re ready to make a purchase, and then keep them coming back for more.